 July 2018 Diary From Put-in-Bay

-July 2018 Diary Sun., July 1st – A large algae bloom is spotted off the east shore of the island.
+July 2018 Diary Sun., July 1st – A large algae bloom is spotted off the island’s east shore.
 Gordy Barr comes over to Put-in-Bay with his new island book.
 He and his wife, Kyle, enjoy dinner with Christie Ontko and Cliff Fulton at the Goat.

 Mon., July 2nd – The M/V South Bass crew, Capt.
-Glenn Cooper, Bo Temniuk and Doug Wilhelm take a break from their Middle Bass run to change the oil in the engines.
-It’s a hot, messy job that requires replacing 35 gallons of oil in each engine.
-Sally and Jim Duffy host a get together with old Crew’s Nest pool people at their home in the evening.
+Glenn Cooper, Bo Temniuk, and Doug Wilhelm take a break from their Middle Bass run to change the oil in the engines.
+It’s a hot, messy job that requires replacing 35 gallons of oil in each machine.
+Sally and Jim Duffy host a get-together with old Crew’s Nest pool people at their home in the evening.

 Wed., July 4th – You would think you’re at the United Nations in New York City if you were at Miller’s Dock on Catawba coming to Put-in-Bay.
 Lots of colorful dresses and many languages are heard.
 A group of 75 people who paid $100 per head are on top of the Monument to view the Put-in-Bay Fireworks.
 It’s a fundraiser for the Perry Group.
 It was similar to a Put-in-Bay July 4th

-Thurs., July 5th – There are numerous problems with Verizon cell phone.
+Thurs., July 5th – There are numerous problems with Verizon’s cell phone.
 A call to Verizon verifies there were 26 troubleshooting tickets called in within 24 hours.
-Put-in-Bay police say the main administrative phone numbers into the police department are down for
+Put-in-Bay police say the main administrative phone numbers into the police department are down for incoming calls.

 Sat., July 7th – A visiting scum bag swipes the tips at Joe’s Bar.
 There are no Put-in-Bay Babies to report this month.

-Mon., July 9th – The Ottawa County Commissioners meet with members of the Put-in-Bay Visitors & Convention Bureau Chamber of Commerce at their monthly meeting at the pavilion at the Miller Boat Line Marina.
+Mon., July 9th – The Ottawa County Commissioners meet with the Put-in-Bay Visitors & Convention Bureau Chamber of Commerce members at their monthly meeting at the Miller Boat Line Marina pavilion.
 Someone is firing off fireworks on the northwest shore of East Point.

-Tues., July 10th – Village officials meet with state auditors who will be conducting a review of the 2017 and first-half 2018 Village financial dealings.
+Tues., July 10th – Village officials meet with state auditors who will review the 2017 and first-half 2018 Village financial dealings.